Conniekoh/Programming-for-Everybody-Getting-Started-with-Python-/README.md

-# Programming-for-Everybody-Getting-Started-with-Python-
+# Programming-for-Everybody-Getting-Started-with-Python
-Assignments
+This contains all the practices for the lectures, custom answers to the assignments and additional inline notes for "Python for Everybody Specialization" on Coursera by the University of Michigan.

-Motivation
+# Motivation
+I started this respository for myself to make records on answers to each of the assignments

-Build STatus
+# Build Status

-Code Style
+# Code Style

-Screen shorts
+Pyhton

+# Screenshorts

-Tech/framework used
+# Tech/framework used
 Ex.
 Built with
 -

-Features
+# Features

-Code Example
+# Code Example

+# Instalation

+# API Reference

+# Tests

+# How to use?

+# Contribute

+# Credits

+# License